Envato is a community of creatives who come together to share ideas and help each other succeed.

 We follow a few hard rules.
 Please DON’T:

 We want our authors and our customers to succeed on Envato, and we see the forums as being a key tool in helping them to do just that.
-To that end, we permit self promotion in a context where it is clearly providing value to both of these groups.
+To that end, we permit self promotion of your Envato items in a context where it is clearly providing value to both of these groups.
 Such contexts might include:

 - Topics in which Envato Staff are asking items to be nominated.

-- Topics in which forum members have expressed a desire for item recommendations.
+- Topics in which forum members have expressed a desire for item recommendations or services.

 Please note that the decision as to whether or not your self promotion is providing value and context appropriate is ultimately at the discretion of the Moderators and Envato Staff.
 If they feel your post or topic violates these guidelines, they reserve the right to remove it.